-Divisibility by 8: If the last three digits of a number is divisible by 8, then the number is completely divisible by 8.
+If the last three digits of a number are divisible by 8, then the number is completely divisible by 8.

-Divisibility by 9: Rule for divisibility by 9 is similar to divisibility rule for 3.
+The rule for divisibility by 9 is similar to divisibility rule for 3.
 That is, if the sum of digits of the number is divisible by 9, then the number itself is divisible by 9.
-Example: Consider 78532, as the sum of its digits (7+8+5+3+2) is 25, which is not divisible by 9, hence 78532 is not divisible by 9

-Divisibility by 11: If the difference of the sum of alternative digits of a number is divisible by 11 then that number is divisible by 11 completely.
+If the difference of the sum of alternative digits of a number is divisible by 11, then that number is divisible by 11 completely.

-In order to check whether a number like 2143 is divisible by 11 following is the procedure.
+In order to check whether a number like 2143 is divisible by 11, below is the following procedure.